stucchio/django-dynamicresponse/README.md

     @login_required
     def customer_list(request):
         """Lists all customers."""

         customers = Customer.objects.all()
         return SerializeOrRender('customers/list.html', { 'customers': customers }, extra={ 'somevalue': 'something' })

 In this case, only `customers` are serialized in API responses, while both `customers` and `somevalue` is accessible when the template is rendered for normal requests.

+### Generic Views
+(Added by C.S.
+Not part of regular dynamicresponse.)

+Dynamicresponse also has generic views which are useful when creating a JSON API.
+The basic idea is that many API calls are merely simple queries to the database which return serialized objects.

+To view a single object, one can use the SerializeDetailView.
+This is analogous to django.views.generic.DetailView.
+To view a list of objects one would use SerializeListView, which is analogous to django.views.generic.ListView.

+    from dynamicresponse.genericviews import SerializeDetailView, SerializeListView

+    urlpatterns = patterns('',
+        url(r'customer/$', SerializeListView.as_view(model=Customer), name="api_customers),
+        url(r'^customer/(?P<slug>.*)', SerializeDetailView.as_view(slug_field=id', model=Customer), {}, 'api_customer),
+	...
+	)

 ### Status codes